wxWidgets/Phoenix/docs/MigrationGuide.rst

 Unicode and Auto-Converting Strings
 -----------------------------------

 Starting with the wxPython 2.9 release series, there are no longer separate ansi/Unicode builds of wxPython.
 All wxPython builds are now essentially the same as the old Unicode builds.
-This means that all string objects passed to wx API functions or methods are converted to Unicode before calling the C++ function or method.
+This means that all string objects (in Python 2.7) or bytes objects (Python 3+) passed to wx API functions or methods are converted to Unicode before calling the C++ function or method.
 By default Classic wxPython would use the encoding specified by the locale that was current at the time of the import of the wx module.

 However using the default locale could sometimes cause issues because